CS2340-Team-36/spotify_wrapper/README.md

 ### D. Mobile-Friendly UI
 - The website is designed to be responsive and works well on both desktop and mobile devices.

-### E. Dark Mode & Theme Customization
-- Users can toggle a dark mode for the entire UI.

-### F. Social Media Sharing
+### E. Social Media Sharing
 - Users can easily share their Spotify Wrapped on social media platforms like Instagram, LinkedIn, and X (formerly Twitter).

+### F. Personalized description
+- Users get a personalized description about themselves based on their listening history.

+### G. Animated Transitions
+- Users can view their wraps with crisp transitions and animations for an enhanced experience.

 ## Project Setup